alipirani88/snpkit/README.md

 **Input**
 ---
-Input is a directory(-readsdir) containing SE/PE reads and a config file where all the parameters for the pipeline are set at the start of pipeline.
-This config file settings will be used universally on all samples.
-An example config file with default parameters are included in the pipeline folder.
+Input is a directory(-readsdir) containing SE/PE reads and a config file where all the configuration settings for the pipeline are set.
+This config file settings will be used universally on all samples available in readsdir.
+An example [config](https://github.com/alipirani88/variant_calling_pipeline/blob/master/config) file with default parameters are included in the pipeline folder.
 You can customize the config file and provide it with the -config argument.
 Detailed information in section [Customizing Config file]()

 **Steps**
 ---